 102.0 -- School Safety and Security

-The School Resource Officers Program is a nationally
+The School Resource Officer Program is a nationally

 (SRD) who are assigned to high schools and middle schools in the unincorporated